crawsoir/CSC209-snek/README.md

 <img src="IMAGES/instructions.png" alt="Instructions" width="400">
 <img src="IMAGES/paused.jpg" alt="alt text" width="300">

+## Installation
+WINDOWS
+Download and run the executable file

 ## How to Play
 - The home screen contains Play, Exit and Instruction buttons:
   - Click on play if you wish to be sent to where the game takes place